 - whether you’re still bleeding

 - whether you saw evidence that the gestational sac or embryo left your body

-If you need to speak to someone about how you’re feeling, consider a post-abortion counselor.
+Remember that people often experience a wide range of emotions after an abortion.
+So if you need to speak to someone about how you’re feeling, consider a post-abortion counselor.

 Lauren Sharkey is a U.K.-based journalist and author specializing in women’s issues.
 When she isn’t trying to discover a way to banish migraine, she can be found uncovering the answers to your lurking health questions.
 She has also written a book profiling young female activists across the globe and is currently building a community of such resisters.
 Catch her on Twitter.